tsalik/kostas-tsalikis.com/content/posts/switching_hugo_versions.md

 ```

-The output is a method which allows to fallback to the existing `hugo` installation when  `hvm` is not configured.
-Add the method above on the `.zshrc` file(or the appropriate configuration file of the shell of your choice).
+Copy and paste the output from above on the `.zshrc` file(or the appropriate configuration file of the shell of your choice).

 Double check that there are no Hugo installations managed by `hvm`.
 ```bash